jakeruleaux-zz/zoo/README.md

 ## Installation
   * In terminal "git clone https://github.com/jakeruleaux/zoo".
   * In terminal "cd zoo".
+  * In terminal "npm install".
+  * In terminal "bower install".

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.